ethanhe42/caffe-pro/README.md

 ### modification from Caffe
+- ImageData layer:
-- ImageData layer: Supporting resize image shorter side to 256 then crop to 224x224
+    - Supporting resize image shorter side to 256 then crop to 224x224
+    - various interpolation methods (bicubic, bilinear etc.)
 - Convolution: Supporting Spatial convolution, which was used in Xception

 # Caffe